intersystems-ib/workshop-firebase/README.md

 	* KeyPath: with the path to the json file wich contains the key to access to your database
 	* DocName: the name of the collection that you want to retrieve.

+* A requirements.txt with the Python library necessary to connect with Firebase project.

 ## Attention!

 * To run this project you need a Firebase account and a project created with a Cloud Firestore database created to get a json file with the key to connect.